 On Friday, April 24, a portion of graduate student workers will initiate a work stoppage in pursuance of the demands outlined in Columbia People’s COVID Response’s petition.
 This strike is not officially authorized by the union, nor will it be carried out by all GWC-UAW members—in fact, the GWC bargaining committee voted against a work stoppage.

-Instead, a collective of rank-and-file union members have organized this action in an effort to pressure the University to meet their demands.
+Instead, a collective of rank-and-file union members has organized this action in an effort to pressure the University to meet its demands.
 Participating teaching assistants and course instructors will stop holding classes, discussion sections, and grading.
 Research workers who strike will stop all research activity.

-The two predominant summer income options for graduate students in non-STEM fields are instructing summer courses at Columbia or applying for fellowships to work or research outside New York City and subletting rooms.
+The two predominant summer income options for graduate students not in science, technology, engineering, and mathematics fields are instructing summer courses at Columbia or applying for fellowships to work or research outside New York City and subletting rooms.
 The pandemic renders both options uncertain.

 Summer classes have all been moved online, and some instructors fear that low enrollment will cancel their teaching appointments and cut their compensation by nearly $5,000.
 Subletting, which graduate students say is the norm for their summers, expects low demand for housing as New York City remains an epicenter of the pandemic into the summer.
 Additionally, Columbia Residential narrowed the potential pool of subtenants even further by restricting subletting to Columbia affiliates in response to COVID-19.